A Zoom hearing for her domestic violence case went viral. Now people are blaming her, she says.

 Many hearing videos from elsewhere in Michigan, stretching back months, remain online, according to the Michigan Coalition to End Domestic and Sexual Violence.
 The group says it has contacted officials with concerns about victim privacy but got only one county to change its practices and remove videos after 24 hours.

-The fact that Lindsey’s hearing was posted online led to “a stunning awareness-raising moment in America,” said Casey Gwinn, president of Alliance for HOPE International, a nonprofit that helps victims of domestic violence and sexual assault.
+The fact that Lindsey’s hearing was posted online led to “a stunning awareness-raising moment in America,” said Casey Gwinn, president of Alliance for Hope International, a nonprofit organization that helps victims of domestic violence and sexual assault.

 “The positive side is that the whole world gets to see what domestic violence victims live with day in and day out,” Gwinn said.
 “Because if you were to say, what percentage of domestic violence cases involve intimidation like this, I would say 100 percent — just that you don’t get to see it.”